LouisEastt/Slave2/Week 1/README.md

-# Week 1: Introduction To Slave to the Algorithm
+# Week 1: Introduction to course
 ## Critial thinkers & a generative task